Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

 If you are in the mood for a dinner that packs a punch, then you are in luck.
-This Spicy Sausage Pasta is one of the ultimate comfort foods.
-The flavours are bold and saucy, with a bit of heat from the sausage, making this dish sure to warm you up on an autumn day or a winter night.
+This Spicy Sausage Pasta is one of those comfort foods where the flavours are bold and saucy, with a bit of heat from the sausage, making this dish a great way to warm you up on a chilly day.

-If you want more heat, you can add jalapeno chilies on top of this dish.
+If you like spicy food, and you want more heat, you can add jalapeno chilies as garnish on this dish.
 Cheeses that pair well with sausage pasta are grated Parmesan cheese and Grana Padano.

 Pasta and sausages have a long history in Italy.
 The Italians have been eating sausages for about 2000 years.
 The Northern parts of Italy prefer milder sausages in their pasta, whereas the Southern parts of Italy enjoy the spicier version of this dish.